syscl/M3800/README.md

 ./deploy.sh -d
 ```

+Note:
+- VoodooPS2Controller is recommended on macOS Sierra(10.12.x+)
-Note: For two finger scrolling you need to change the speed of the Scrolling once to get it work and also have to enable them in Trackpad preferences.
+- AppleSmartTouchPad users: for two finger scrolling you need to change the speed of the Scrolling once to get it work and also have to enable them in Trackpad preferences.

 Change Log
 ----------------
+2017-02-21

+- Prepare for @icedman 's VoodooPS2Controller(tuned by syscl)
+- Updated sleep: add deep sleep & deep idle properties as per Pike R. Alpha

 2017-01-26

 - Enable IOPCIFamily to set tolerance latency for PCI devices (c) syscl